SHXiao-Stella/SHXiao-Stella.github.io/index.md

 # Welcome!

-I’m a Master Candidate in the Finance Department at Sun Yet-san University.
+I’m a Master Candidate in the Department of Finance and Investment at Sun Yet-san University.

 My primary research fields is systemic risk.
 I also have interests in portfolio selection and machine learning.